John Stigall: Poetry and other publications

-Spoken Word Recordings
+Spoken wordrecordings

 John Stigall also recorded two CDs with the progressive rock group Losfer Words as well as a two disc compilation of his works.

 He was signed to Losfer Words Records & Deep Blue Wonders Music Publishing ASCAP in 1993.
-Stigall and label founder, David Flower, appeared on National Public Radio WUTC 88FM's Outside Pleasures show in a special episode entitled The Mentors (1994), which was simulcast in Chattanooga and Knoxville WUOT-FM TN.
+The next year, Stigall and label founder David Flower appeared on the WUTC radio program Outside Pleasures in a special episode entitled "The Mentors".
 The broadcast showcased their adaptation of John Stigall's Broken Mirrors Reflect the World on what would become the Into the Life of this World CD and announced John Stigall's guest appearance on Losfer Words' Eye of the Storm CD on the track Midnight.
 Outside Pleasures was produced and hosted by Shaking Ray Levis, a well known improvisational group that has collaborated with John Zorn, David Greenberger, Fred Frith, Min Tanaka, Amy Denio, and Derek Bailey, as well as with many other critically acclaimed artists, including John Stigall.
 His CDs feature poetry readings backed by original musical compositions ranging from Blues to New Age performed by Losfer Words.